Pedialink-Project/pedialink/README.md

 - By default the project runs under `localhost:8080`
 - By default, you can connect to the database through external services or 3rd party front-end client under the following host: `localhost:5432`
 - Note that the web app container may not be able to access the database through the above host name and port!
 Use docker's internal network name!
 This entry is `db` by default.
+- Remember to copy the github hooks in `hooks/commit-msg` to `.git/hooks`.
+Make sure to set appropriate permissions